Types Of Nevada Probate Based On Estate Value

-If there are no complications, this process can be completed in about 2 months after we file the Petition and all necessary paperwork.
+If there are no complications, this process can be completed as soon as we can get a court date after we file the Petition and all necessary paperwork.
 Many of our filings in this category are for timeshares.

 For information on our fees for a Set Aside Without Administration please see our Low Fees For Uncontested Nevada Probates page.

 Please Note: Real estate can be transferred to heirs using this process but not sold during the probate process using this procedure.
 See Sale of Real Estate.